spencermountain/wikidata-freebase/README.md

 ronald reagan - P27 - america
 ````

-running this comparison over a lot of topics, we can statistically unite 'P27' and '/people/person/nationality' over every property in both projects.
+running this comparison over a lot of topics, we can statistically unite 'P27' and '/people/person/nationality' over every property in both projects, without having to do it manually.

 see [a list of all relevant freebase properties](https://docs.google.com/spreadsheets/d/1USoyyvgouOK8t7PjtP_yveVbKM2WZI64lhtvhG0oj3Y/edit#gid=0)